arcus/education_modules/git_history_of_project/git_history_of_project.md

 An ill-considered change
 ```

 The file is back to being only four lines long, and if we now check how it differs from the `HEAD` we see that it doesn't differ at all.
-The command `git diff HEAD mars.txt ` has no output!
+The command `git diff HEAD mars.txt` has no output!

 So what happened to that line about Mars being 4th from the sun?
 It is gone!
 Completely gone.
 It wasn't committed so Git never created a record of its existence.
 This can be extremely useful if, say, your code was working when you last committed and you just want to throw out all the changes you made since then.

 ### Committed changes

-If you already committed the changes that you now no longer want, you can go back to earlier checkpoints in your work too!
+If you already committed the changes that you no longer want, you can go back to earlier checkpoints in your work too!

 The same commit number that lets you see the differences between your current working version of a file and earlier versions will also work with the `checkout` command.